RAJohansen/waterquality/README.md

 ## Installation

-You can install the released version from CRAN with:
+You can install the stable released version from CRAN with:

 ``` r
 install.packages("waterquality")
 ```

-You can install waterquality from github with:
+For the latest version (in development) install waterquality from github with:

 ``` r
 # install.packages("devtools")